ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 Notice here we are using the syntax `new QueryXkcdComics({titleContains: searchTerm.value})` to create the request DTO.
 The `titleContains` property is interpreted by the AutoQuery API to filter the results by the `title` column in our SQLite database by the value passed to the property.

 We didn't need to add this additional functionality, and this syntax works for any matching property on the DTO.
+Eg, we could have used `explanationContains` to filter the results by the `explanation` column in our SQLite database on our API server.
 AutoQuery has many of these types of features built in that work out of the box, and since AutoQuery services are ServiceStack services, you can customize their behaviour by adding your own custom logic to the service.

 ![Filtering comics by title](/img/posts/autoquery-xkcd/column-vue-search-physics.png)